owenBeresford/extra-panda/README.md

 - web-test ~ used at compile time, to make tests (affects linked libraries), '''RARE'''
 - production ~ includes less libraries, used at build time and runtime

-#### Known params that this code processes
+#### Known URL params that this code processes

 - ''first'' string - only used in the group-indexes articles
 - ''debug'' boolean - adjusts how many log messages are written
 - ''width'' number - adds a fake width to the browser
 - ''mobile'' boolean - force interpretation of current machine as a mobile device.
-In unit tests this MUST BE SET (1 or 0), as JSdom isn't a phone
+Boolean value.
+In unit tests this MUST BE SET, as JSdom isn't a phone

 #### Known CSS containers that this code processes